SlimeVR/SlimeVR-Docs-Site/server-setup/setting-reset-bindings.md

 # What is a reset?

-A reset is the action of resetting the slimeVR skeleton model to a default pose.
+A reset is the action of resetting the SlimeVR skeleton model to a default pose.
 This is needed to mitigate any drift you may experience overtime.
 You have the option of reset or fast reset, whichever you use depends on your situation.
 Reset will do a full reset where by you have to stand straight, look forward and reset (with standard 6 point tracking it is not required to t-pose).